One of the quickest ways to remove leg hair would be using the razor.

 In this article, we’ll be looking at tips to make the most out of your razor and mistakes to avoid.

 Pros and cons of using a razor on your legs

 Remember that a razor isn’t the most effective tool in removing hair off legs.

 That distinction goes to the epilator since it plucks the hair.
 But one significant advantage of using a razor would be the speed.

 If you’re in a hurry, for example, you have a date coming over, or you’re going to the beach the next day, a razor will come in handy since it’s widely available.

 It also has a shallower learning curve since cartridge razors like the Venus have pivoting heads that make it almost idiot-proof.

-One big disadvantage of a razor would be the frequency of which you need to use.
+One significant disadvantage of a razor would be the frequency of which you need to use.
 Since it only cuts surface hair, you’ll have to shave again after a few days.

 1. Always use a sharp razor

-To get the most comfortable and closest shave, make sure to use a sharp razor.
-It doesn’t matter if it’s a one blade disposable or a five blade cartridge, the blade has to be sharp.
+To get the most comfortable and closest shave, make sure to use a sharp blade.
+It doesn’t matter if it’s a one blade disposable or a five-blade cartridge, the blade has to be sharp.